Safety and Travel Insurance for Trips to Belgium

 Belgium is a small country in Western Europe known for its world-famous chocolate, waffles, and beer.
 Home to the European Union headquarters, Belgium is also a founding member of the EU.
 With its historic monuments, beautiful castles, cobblestoned streets, diverse population, and friendly reputation, Belgium is a great place for travelers, expatriates, students, and retirees.

-Before taking off on that long or short term trip, travelers should be aware of safety issues as well as health and insurance options when traveling to Belgium.
+Before taking off on that long or short term trip, travelers should be aware of safety issues as well as Belgium travel insurance options when visiting Belgium.
 Because Belgium is highly developed with a stable democracy and a modern economy, it is a relatively safe country to live in and travel to.
 Additionally, Belgium offers one of the highest standards of living of anywhere in the world.